Human resource management system: Functions

 The payroll module automates the pay process by gathering data on employee time and attendance, calculating various deductions and taxes, and generating periodic pay cheques and employee tax reports.
 Data is generally fed from human resources and timekeeping modules to calculate automatic deposit and manual cheque writing capabilities.
 This module can encompass all employee-related transactions as well as integrate with existing financial management systems.

 The time and attendance module gathers standardized time and work related efforts.
 The most advanced modules provide broad flexibility in data collection methods, labor distribution capabilities and data analysis features.
 Cost analysis and efficiency metrics are the primary functions.

 The benefits administration module provides a system for organizations to administer and track employee participation in benefits programs.
 These typically encompass insurance, compensation, profit sharing, and retirement.

-The HR management module is a component covering many other HR aspects from application to retirement.
+The HR management module is a component covering many other HR aspects from hiring to retirement.
 The system records basic demographic and address data, selection, training and development, capabilities and skills management, compensation planning records and other related activities.
 Leading edge systems provide the ability to "read" applications and enter relevant data to applicable database fields, notify employers and provide position management and position control.
 Human resource management function involves the recruitment, placement, evaluation, compensation, and development of the employees of an organization.
 Initially, businesses used computer-based information systems to: